Quicr/quicr-protocol-spec/moq-arch.md

 Each small chuck of audio, such as 10 ms, can be put its own Object.

-Future sub 2 kbps audio codecs may take advantage of a rapidly updated model that are needed to decode the audo which could result in audo needing to use groups like video does to ensure all the objects needed to decode some audio are in the same group.
+Future sub 2 kbps audio codecs may take advantage of a rapidly updated model that are needed to decode the audio which could result in audio needing to use groups like video does to ensure all the objects needed to decode some audio are in the same group.

 ## QuicR Game Moves Objects